Pajko97/pc-build/planning.md

 # Features

-For starters, app will return best suited options for gamers.
+- For starters, app will return best suited options for gamers.
 Later i will add other data for proffessions like 3D Modeling, Software Development etc.
+- Fill the build by providing components that you already have and let us do the rest